I wanted to upgrade my older power rack that I’ve had for over ten years.

-These prices are for the rack, pull-up bar, monster lite J-Cups, pin/pipe safeties, and band pegs.
+These prices are for racks, pull-up bars, monster lite J-Cups, pin/pipe safeties, and band pegs.

 This is already a solid deal and definitely worth the investment as Rogue is the best at what they do.
 Their stuff lasts forever, and they’ve proven themselves time and time again.